 2. Authors must use the template provided on the website (above) to format their manuscript.
 The manuscript may not exceed 4 pages total and the file size must be less than 2 MB.
 For PDF files, use Distiller and select "embed all fonts".
 Please note that we are not accepting "*.doc" files.

-Authors of accepted papers will be required to submit a detailed paper, along with a clear die photo of the work described in the manuscript (except for the 2-page Industry Briefs).
+Authors of accepted papers will be required to submit a detailed paper, along with a clear die photo of the work described in the manuscript.

 Visa Requirements: Due to the short timeframe between paper acceptance and conference, the contact authors should provide their name as it shows on their passport and correct mailing address.